 Certificate in Global French

 We are pleased to offer the new Certificate in Global French as of Fall 2015!
 The Certificate allows students to develop professional and interdisciplinary skills focused on French and Francophone culture in the world.
-It is more than a minor and less than a major, and perfect for students who want to integrate French with their other studies in humanities or social sciences.
+It is more than a minor and less than a major, and perfect for students who want to integrate French with their other studies.

 General Requirements for the Certificate